ipc2023-htn/ipc2023-htn.github.io/index.md

 This is the website for the hierarchical (HTN) tracks of the [IPC 2023](https://ipc2023.github.io).
-This is the 2nd IPC containing hierarchical tracks, after its first occurance in [2020](https://ipc.hierarchical-task.net).
+It is the 2nd IPC containing hierarchical tracks, after its first occurance in [2020](https://ipc.hierarchical-task.net).

 ## Calls